Organ culture: Grid Method

 Initially devised by Trowell in 1954, the grid method utilizes 25 mm x 25 mm pieces of a suitable wire mesh or perforated stainless steel sheet whose edges are bent to form 4 legs of about 4 mm height.

 Skeletal tissues are generally placed directly on the grid but softer tissues like glands or skin are first placed on rafts, which are then kept on the grids.

 The grids themselves are placed in a culture chamber filled with fluid medium up to the grid; the chamber is supplied with a mixture of O2 and CO2 to meet the high O2 requirements of adult mammalian organs.
 A modification of the original grid method is widely used to study the growth and differentiation of adult and embryonic tissues.

 Uses

 Cultured organs can be an alternative for organs from other (living or deceased) people.

 This is useful as the availability of transplantable organs (derived from other people) is declining in developed countries.

-Another advantage is that cultured organs, created using the patients own stem cell allows for organ transplants would allow the patient to no longer require immunosuppressive drugs.
+Another advantage is that cultured organs, created using the patients own stem cell, allows for organ transplants where the patient would no longer require immunosuppressive drugs.